 Diabetes is a condition that causes a person's blood sugar level to become too high.

-There are two kinds of diabetes - Type 1 diabetes and Type 2 diabetes.
+But it's important to say there are two kinds of diabetes - type-1 diabetes and type-2 diabetes.

 Both types of diabetes are to do with a chemical in the body called insulin.